bisinho/Enablement-Day-Guides/1 - SAP Build Code/README.md

 Check all the boxes and save the configuration.

 ## Summary
-Now you are all set to proceed with the next steps , please see “Developing your CAP app using SAP Business Application Studio”
+Now you are all set to proceed with the next steps , please see “Cloud App Development with SAP Business Application Studio”